Indigenous Practice

 Tanya Lukin Linklater, We wear one another, 2019, performance documentation, courtesy of the artist and the Agnes Etherington Art Centre.

-How can we enact radical futures that bring out the fullness of our homes and roots while asking challenging, crucial questions about how those homes came to be?
-In Indigenous Practices, ICI seeks to act as a sounding board for ideas of Indigeneity and futurity across a truly global context.
-The driving force of this Initiative is Soundings: An Exhibition in Five Parts, curated by Candice Hopkins and Dylan Robinson, which takes the score as form and force toward decolonization.
-Like ICI itself, Soundings is constantly changing in concert with the communities in our orbit, moving through an ever-expanding set of artworks and experiences that are informed by the places where the exhibition travels.
-Indigenous Practice is also in perpetual conversation with thought leaders globally.
-Through our inaugural Indigenous Curatorial Research Fellowship, scholar Jordan Wilson advanced his ongoing research on Indigenous language reclamation and piloted Towards Accountability, an interdisciplinary series of talks among cultural workers about art, institutions, and the responsibilities of curatorial practitioners on Indigenous territories.
+How can we envision radical futures that embrace the richness of our homes and roots while critically examining their historical foundations?
+In Indigenous Practices, ICI serves as a platform for exploring ideas of Indigeneity and futurity within a global context.
+At the heart of this initiative is Soundings: An Exhibition in Five Parts, curated by Candice Hopkins and Dylan Robinson, which employs the concept of scores as a catalyst for decolonization.
+Soundings, like ICI itself, evolve in response to the communities it engages with, incorporating diverse artworks and experiences as it travels.
+Indigenous Practices also maintain ongoing dialogues with global thought leaders.
+Through our inaugural Indigenous Curatorial Research Fellowship, scholar Jordan Wilson advances his research on Indigenous language reclamation and pilots Towards Accountability, a series of interdisciplinary discussions among cultural workers on art, institutions, and the ethical responsibilities of curatorial practitioners on Indigenous territories.